dennys246/BOLDnet/README.md

 (In development)

-Transfer learning is completely achievable with NeuroNet by simply loading a pre-trained model built with NeuroNet and adjusting the config variable loaded before building...
+Transfer learning is completely achievable with NeuroNet by simply loading a pre-trained model built with NeuroNet and adjusting the config variable loaded before building.
+Below is an example of loading a pre-trained classification BOLDnet model, switching the activation to linear for a regression paradign, then building the model with the new configuration.

 ```
 net.load_model('pre/trained/classification/model/directory/path/')